 Pączek (plural: pączki) is a traditional Polish doughnut made of yeast dough consisting of wheat flour, eggs, milk and butter.

-Pączek is formed into slightly flattened ball, injected with rose petal filling and deep fried – traditionally in lard.
+Pączek is formed into slightly flattened ball, filled (or injected) with prune or rose petal preserves; and deep fried – traditionally in lard.
 As a finishing touch, they’re bathed in a flat icing and sprinkled with candied orange peel on top.

 How To Pronounce “Pączki” In Polish?

-The closest way to the Polish pronunciation would be: “pownch-key”
+The closest way to the Polish pronunciation would be: “pawn-chkey”

 Non-Polish speakers often use the plural form “pączki”, even if they’re referring to a single doughnut.